-Hourly Faculty Request Form and submits this completed form directly to the program administrative assistant.
-This process is initiated once the administrative assistant receives this completed form, therefore, timely submission is necessary.
+Faculty Request Form (Reference: Associated Hourly Request Form) and submits this completed form directly to the program secretary.
+This process is initiated once the secretary receives this completed form, therefore, timely submission is necessary.

-- 3. Primary instructor requests that the AH send his/her CV (unless previously on file) to the administrative assistant.
-A copy of the AH faculty's CV is kept on file. - 4.
-The administrative assistant constructs a Confirmation Letter and provides this letter and a W9 form to the AH for signature.
-The secretary develops and maintains all AH faculty files and documents the department's annual AH use (with related data) for all legal and accreditation purposes, ensuring compliance with all requirements. - 5.
-The primary course instructor includes the AH faculty within their Course Evaluation, including assessment of performance (in sufficient detail)
+3. Primary instructor requests that the AH send his/her CV to the secretary.
+A copy of the AH faculty's CV is kept on file.

+The secretary constructs a Confirmation Letter and provides this letter and a W9 form to the primary instructor prior to AH faculty's scheduled time to teach.

+4. Primary instructor has AH faculty sign the contract and complete the W9 the day that they are teaching, provides the AH faculty with a copy, and gives the original to the secretary.